248 Alcohol Essay Topics & Research Titles for Students

 • B.A., History, Armstrong State University

-An argumentative essay requires you to decide on a topic and take a position on it.
+An argumentative essay requires you to decide on a topic and argue for or against it.
 You'll need to back up your viewpoint with well-researched facts and information as well.
 One of the hardest parts is deciding which topic to write about, but there are plenty of ideas available to get you started.
+Then you need to take a position, do some research, and present your viewpoint convincingly.

 Choosing a Great Argumentative Essay Topic